 A. With preventative liquid tire sealants, it varies according to the product and the type of tire.
-In bicycle tires, liquid tire sealant can last as little as a couple months.
-In car and truck tires, as much as a couple years.
-It’s always important to read the instructions.
-If you don’t, you risk ending up with a flat.
+In bicycle tires, liquid tire sealant can last as little as a couple of months.
+Sealants for car and truck tires can last as much as a couple of years.
+Reading the instructions is always important.
+If you don’t, you risk ending up with a flat tire.

 A. Some instant-repair aerosols have a small amount of corrosive in the compound, which can cause damage if you leave it for too long.
 As we’ve said before, these are emergency-use, “get-you-home” products only.
 You need to get a proper repair done pronto.

-Most preventative liquid tire sealants contain rust-inhibitors and won’t normally be a problem.
-After all, these sealants are meant to stay in your tires for a couple years.
+Most preventative liquid tire sealants contain rust inhibitors and won’t normally be a problem.
+After all, these sealants are meant to stay in your tires for a couple of years.
 Manufacturers often state that it’s “highly unlikely” liquid sealants will cause damage, which is true.
 They are understandably reluctant to give a 100% guarantee because there are so many different alloys and finishes out there.